cridaflo/TorreChallenge/README.md

 ### Frontend

-Make sure to have angular client instlled in yuor computer
+Make sure to have angular client instlled in yuor computer.
+On the frontend folder run the following commands:

 ```bash
 # install dependencies